IBM/prompt-declaration-language/examples/code/README.md

 }
 ```

 The PDL program for this example can be found [here](examples/code/code.yaml).
-This example also contains a comparison with some ground truth for evaluation and outputs a text similarity metric.
+This example also contains a comparison with some ground truth for evaluation and outputs a text similarity metric ([code-eval.pdl](examples/code/code-eval.yaml)).
+The program [code-json.pdl](examples/code/code-json.yaml) outputs its results in JSON format.